nhs-england-tools/repository-template/IMPROVEMENTS_PLAN.md

   settles the dependency inventory, PR 24 updates the pinned versions across the toolchain, Docker image comments, and workflow action SHAs or versions, including any action that now needs replacement rather than a simple bump.
-- **PR 20 (asdf → mise)** now follows immediately after PR 24 and remains ADR-gated because it changes a documented, org-wide prerequisite.
+- **PR 20 (asdf → mise)** now follows immediately after PR 24.
+It changes a documented, org-wide prerequisite, but the NHSE Engineering Board has already approved the asdf → mise migration, so this PR does not need a repository ADR.
   It should be treated as the preferred post-refresh end state, not as a speculative future improvement.
 - **PR 18 supersedes the former Optional A**: rather than forcing `make lint` to check all markdown links repo-wide, it fixes `check=branch` base resolution so branch-scoped link checking is correct and consistent with the other `lint-*`